pial-paul/Dictionary-BST/README.md

   - Sayanti Choudhry (ID: 22102023)
 - **Instructor**: Habibur Rahaman
   Lecturer, Department of Computer Science & Engineering, Chittagong Independent University.

+---

+## License
+This project is licensed under the MIT License.
+Feel free to contribute!
 ```

+This version is concise, focused on key details, and well-structured for maximum clarity.
 Replace `<your-username>` with your GitHub username when uploading.
-Let me know if you need further customization!
+Let me know if this works!